 State Farm is the largest home insurance provider in the country with 18% of the market share.
 State Farm’s home insurance coverage is pretty standard and the company only offers a handful of discounts.
 However, State Farm stands out for offering great online tools and resources, including a highly-rated mobile app with claims reporting.

-Home insurance in Iowa is much cheaper than in neighboring states.
+Iowa home insurance is much cheaper than in neighboring states.
 For example, the average cost of home insurance in Nebraska is $2,787 per year, and in Missouri, the average premium is $1,961 per year.
 Because Iowa does not experience extreme weather often, the price of home insurance is less expensive.

 Iowa experiences natural disasters every once in a while, but it is a relatively safe state for homeowners.
 However, there are some losses to be aware of.
-The right home insurance policy can protect your home from certain risks.
+The best homeowners insurance in Iowa is that which protects you financially from certain risks without breaking your budget.